Under the flawless pearly beauty of String of Pearls, don’t forget their toxicity to pets, including cats.

 The String of Pearls is one of the most exotic Succulents that has been reigning its glory worldwide.

-But unfortunately, according to ASPCA, String of Pearls (Senecio rowleyanus) is mildly toxic to cats and dogs and even humans.
+But unfortunately, according to ASPCA, String of Pearls (Senecio rowleyanus) is mildly toxic to cats, dogs, and even humans.

 The main culprit behind the String of Pearls being toxic is the presence of pyrrolizidine alkaloid in its sap.

-The University of California has classified the String of Pearls under 2 and 4 level of toxicity.
+The University of California has classified String of Pearls plants into class 2 &4 toxicity.

 Class 2 toxicity means minor toxicity that includes minor illnesses such as diarrhea and vomiting.
-Similarly, class 4 toxicity means dermatitis that includes skin rash and irritation due to the plant’s sap.
+Similarly, class 4 toxicity means dermatitis, including skin rash and irritation due to the plant’s sap.

 Symptoms of String of Pearls Poisoning in Cats